 Although both models use functional forms with similar structures, the statistical similarities of WRTDS and GAMs depart during model estimation when parameters are fit to the observed data.
 This difference is critical for understanding the need to describe potential differences between model results and guidance for appropriate use of each.
 As previously described, WRTDS results are based on repeated multiple linear regressions that are each weighted separately depending on location of an observation in the time, discharge, and season domain.
 This results in a multi-dimensional parameter set that varies smoothly across the time series and that has no resemblance to results from a single parameter set that is fit to the entire time series.
 The final parameter set produces results that are more similar to a locally-estimated (LOESS) polynomial curve (i.e., Cleveland 1979) than a simple regression.
-By contrast, GAMs estimate the smoothing functions for the explanatory variables using a spline-fitting process that optimizes the tradeoff between precision and model over-fitting.
-Although parallels between GAM fits can be made with both LOESS and WRTDS, the relationship between response and explanatory variables described by the hyper-dimensional smoothing surface is mathematically complex by comparison.
+By contrast, this implementation of GAMs estimates the smoothing functions for the explanatory variables using a spline-fitting process that results in single (although quite complicated) spline functions fit across the entire data set for each explanatory variable.
+Although parallels between GAM fits can be made with both LOESS and WRTDS, the relationship between response and explanatory variables described by the hyper-dimensional smoothing surface from WRTDS is a different theoretical approach than a set of spline functions fit across all the data with GAMs.
 Therefore, a reasonable expectation is that different estimation techniques used by WRTDS and GAMs can lead to different descriptions of relationships between variables.

 Selection of model parameters.